By Rich Guida

 Water is the enemy of diesel fuel.
 It can do serious damage to fuel injectors, help create an environment that promotes microbial growth, and cause rust and corrosion throughout the fuel system.
 Additives that help remove water from your fuel work in two ways, emulsification and demulsification.
 But only one way is best.
-When given the choice between emulsifying or demulsifying, an additive that demulsifies is preferred every time.
+When given a choice between emulsifying or demulsifying, an additive that demulsifies is preferred every time.
 Emulsifiers allow water to be absorbed into the fuel using alcohol or solvents.
-Not only is alcohol itself abrasive to your system, but the water, now able to bypass the water separating filters, can potentially cause catastrophic failure of the fuel injectors.
-The preferred method is demulsification, a process which pushes the water out of the fuel.
-This method improves the effectiveness of the water separator and is also the favored choice among engine manufacturers.
-Howes Diesel Defender is the superior additive to demulsify the water in your system and it does so using ZERO alcohol or harmful solvents.
+Not only is alcohol itself abrasive to your system but the water, now able to bypass the water-separating filters, can potentially cause catastrophic failure of the fuel injectors.
+The preferred method is demulsification, a process that pushes the water out of the fuel.
+This method improves the effectiveness of the water separator and is also the favored choice among engine manufacturers. is the superior additive to demulsify the water in your system and it does so using ZERO alcohol or harmful solvents.

 Here are a few samples of the damage water can cause: